This post is Part Four in a four-part series discussing estate planning for Millennials. You can find links to the other posts in the series here.

 4. Create a digital estate plan.

 Technology has changed everything — even estate planning.
-With the popularity of Facebook, e-mail, cryptocurrencies, and other online properties (e.g., this website), it is vital that you include digital assets in your estate plan that enables your partner to access and/or dispose of your online accounts after your death.
+With the popularity of Facebook, e-mail, cryptocurrencies, and other online properties (e.g., this website), it is vital that you include digital assets in your estate plan to enable your representatives to access and/or dispose of your online accounts after your death.

 Laws regarding the disposition of digital assets vary from state to state, so we recommend you talk with a qualified estate planning attorney in your state before executing a digital estate plan.
 You can also check out our general guide to help you create your digital estate plan.